sgerwin/PA3-MAPAYE/README.md

 cars
 ```
 * You will know that the output is right when the following table appears
+* *Note that the table will continue until 31 Volve142E*
 ![Alt text](table1.png)
 ![Alt text](table2.png)
-* The table will continue until 31 Volvo142E

 ## :writing_hand: Author
 * Sherwin Miguel C. Mapaye